kradical/twitter-api/README.md

 4. `$ npm run db:import`
 5. `$ npm start`

-The server will now be listening on port x.
+The server will now be listening on port 3000.

 ## Design Decisions